 Imagine a ride on a decked up camels as the sun sets at the golden sands of the Thar; this is what you get when traveling with Palace on Wheels.
 The train- staff arranges an exquisite camel and desert safari on this trip.
 What more?
 After you hit the deserts, there is a special arrangement at the Sam Sand Dunes of Jaisalmer where the evenings turn magical under the starlit sky with the tunes of sarangi and ladies dancing to the rhythm of folk songs.

-Read More: What is the Ticket Price of Palace on Wheels
+Read More: What is the Fare of Palace on Wheels Train?

 6. Go For City Excursions